-"We just wanted to do something that will have an impact, that will make someone's life easier," said Dominika Bakalarz with a smile.
+"From the very beginning we wanted to do something that will have an impact, that will make someone's life easier," said Dominika Bakalarz with a smile.
 The young inventor, similar to 300,000 other 18-year-old Poles, has just started her university studies, but there's a slight difference that makes her stand out from the crowd.
-Dominika is taking steps to change the history of medicine with the bone-healing bioimplant she designed together with her friend Joanna Jurek.
+Dominika is taking steps to change the history of medicine with the bone-healing bioimplant she has designed with her peer Joanna Jurek.

-Inspired by the art of Japanese folding paper and stem-cell technology, Bakalarz and Jurek created the Origami BioBandage – an implant that can help bones heal faster and easier.
-The implant could revolutionise the way we think of fractures and how we heal them.
-I met Bakalarz – a programming and bio-mathematics enthusiast who is responsible for the mechanics and virtual modelling of the implant – a few days after she'd moved to the Polish capital from her native city of Opole to begin her studies at the University of Warsaw.
-She was set to visit Oxford University the following week for a conference.
+Inspired by the art of Japanese folding paper and stem-cell technology, the young Polish scientist duo created the Origami BioBandage that can help bones heal faster and easier, which could revolutionize the way we think of fractures—and how we heal them.
+I met Bakalarz—a programming and bio-mathematics enthusiast responsible for the mechanics and virtual modeling of the implant—a few days after she moved in to Poland's capital from her native city of Opole to start her studies at the University of Warsaw, and only a week before her planned visit to Oxford University.

 "I'm used to being on the move.
 I was living this way through the whole high school period.
-My parents had to accept that I wouldn't be home most of the time, as I was constantly doing workshops and internships.
-But I'm only really learning to live on my own, sort everything out myself without the help of my family.
+My parents had to accept that I wouldn't be home for most of the time, as I was taking up workshops and internships.
+But only now I'm learning to live on my own, sort everything out myself without the help of my family.
 I've started learning how to cook and made some spaghetti and lasagna," she explained as we looked for a place to sit in the socialist-realist building of the math department.
 Knowing that I share an affinity to pasta with this award-winning young mathematician made me feel strangely reassured.

-Throughout our conversation, Bakalarz does not neglect to credit her teachers for helping her realise her potential: "It all started with a great teacher in my secondary school, who gave me a set of maths problems from a maths competition to work out at home.
-I spent a few days on them and then brought my solutions to the teacher.
-Some of them were totally wrong – but some of them were good.
-That's how it all started.
-I was also interested in history and natural sciences but my teachers quickly noticed I had a talent for maths.
+Bakalarz put an emphasis on how much other people shaped her success.
+"It all started with an inspirational maths teacher in my secondary school, who gave me a set of math problems from a maths competition to think about at home.
+I've spent a few days focusing on them and then brought my solutions to the teacher.
+Some of them were rubbish, but a few were good!
+It went off from there.
+Before, I was equally interested in history, natural sciences, and other subjects, but the teachers realized I had a talent for maths.
 They supported me and suggested books to read."

-But the greatest influence on Dominika has been Joanna Jurek – the young biologist who conceived and developed the idea for the BioBandage together with her.
-"In the science world, you often hear that nothing can be achieved alone these days.
+"In the science world you tend to hear that nothing can be achieved alone these days.
 Interdisciplinary teams are a key to success.
-You have to merge the different fields of knowledge.
-It's easier for me to work with a partner – to have someone motivating me, giving me a kick when it's necessary, someone who supports me and gets me out of a rare crisis," Bakalarz told me.
+You have to merge different fields of knowledge.
+It's easier for me to work with a partner—to have someone motivating me, giving me a kick when it's necessary, who supports me, and gets me out of a rare crisis.
+This gives me a boost," Bakalarz says.

-The two met on a research trip during a scholarship at the Polish Children's Fund, an NGO that helps talented students meet experienced researchers and take part in university-level classes.
-Bakalarz was accepted for a long-running scholarship thre when she was 14.
-"These kind of trips allow you to attend seminars in the fields you're not specialised in, whether it's maths, biology, or humanities.
+The two met each other on a research trip during a scholarship at the Polish Children's Fund, an NGO that helps talented students meet experienced researchers and take part in university-level classes.
+Bakalarz was accepted for a long-running scholarship when she was 14.
+"These kind of trips allow you to attend seminars in the fields you're not specialized in, whether it's maths, biology, or humanities.
 This broadens your horizon and get's you interested in completely new things," Bakalarzexplained.
-"When I talk about the Polish Children's Fund at international conferences, a lot of people seem intrigued by the fact that we have this efficient structure to help young researchers in Poland."
+"When I talk about the Fund at international conferences, a lot of people seem intrigued by the fact [that] we have this efficient structure to help young researchers in Poland."

 The friendship between the two girls, which resulted in many months of work on the acclaimed invention, started by accident.
-"We knew each other from one of the trips, but it was only when we were assigned the same bedroom that we really started to talk a lot.
+"We knew each other from one of the trips, but it was only when [we] got to sleep in one room together that we really started to talk a lot.
 It was then when we decided to take up a quantum physics internship in Vienna together, even though we didn't know much about quantum physics then.
-One day in Vienna, after a few hours of work and another few of wandering through the city, we were riding on the tube and discussing TED Talks that we found interesting.
+It was in Vienna when, after a few hours of work and another few of wandering through the city, we were riding on the metro and discussing TED presentations that we found interesting.
 That's when I mentioned a talk by Robert Lang on using origami in engineering based on new mathematic tools.
 Origami used to be my childhood passion—I was a little artist, I loved to paint, sew, do cut-outs, and all such things!"

-Jurek on the other hand was experienced in bioengineering and had done a project in the field of anti-cancer research.
-The girls merged their interests into one idea and immediately decided to pursue it.
+Jurek on the other hand was experienced in bioengineering, thanks to her past project in the field of anti-cancer research.
+The girls manage to merge their interests into one idea and immediately decided to pursue it.
 "We ran to the hotel and wrote an email to Robert Lang asking him to tell us a bit more on the use of origami in medical engineering, as he only briefly mentioned it in his TED Talk.
 When we woke up, the answer was already in our inbox.
 We were so happy!
 He suggested we should take a look at a paper by Japanese researchers on the subject of cell origami.
-It was available online, and to our astonishment nobody had pursued the idea further.
-We found it exceptionally interesting – the fact you can use living cells to manipulate matter."
+It was available on the Internet, and to our astonishment, nobody decided to pursue the idea further.
+We found it exceptionally interesting—the fact you can use living cell to manipulate matter."

 The duo decided to use their new knowledge to create a bioimplant.
-"The scientists we consulted were sceptical to say the least.
-They thought it sounded like science-fiction," said Bakalarz.
+"The scientists we consulted didn't believe us.
+They considered the idea belonged to science-fiction," said Bakalarz.
 Jurek took up another internship during which she conducted in vitro experiments with the base for the implant and stem cells.
-Meanwhile, Bakalarz found a patron at the Warsaw University of Technology, who helped her to understand the concept of computer modelling.
-That allowed them to test the implant mostly in silico – a virtual environment where they didn't need to use actual live cells.
-"Experiments with living matter are costly and need a special permit, while on a computer you can do anything you can think of," she explained.
+Meanwhile, Bakalarz found a patron at the Warsaw University of Technology, who helped her to understand the concept of computer modeling—which allowed the girls to test the implant mostly in silico, in a virtual environment without the need of using actual live cells.
+As she explains, "Experiments with living matter are costly and need a special permit, and on a computer you can do anything you can think of."

 "We want the final product to be as simple for the end user as possible.
 Think Facebook: it's extremely complicated on the inside, but easy to use.
-This makes it so popular," Jurek said when I asked her whether such an implant would be available in less privileged parts of the world.
-"We decided to focus on osteoporosis, when fractures are hardest to cure.
-In those cases, the metabolism of the bone is usually faulty and the element needed to heal the bone may be missing – which is where the implant comes in.
-But the implant can be used in less severe cases too, like normal fractures that are caused by someone falling over."
+This makes it so popular," Jurek said when I asked her whether such implant will be something reserved for the economically developed and technologically privileged part of the world.
+"We decided to focus on osteoporosis, as such fractures are hardest to cure.
+Usually, the metabolism of the bone is faulty and the element needed to heal the bone may be missing.
+But the implant can be used also in less severe cases, as in fractures caused by falling over."

-Bakalarz makes it clear that in order to develop such a project, you need to constantly learn new things to even communicate with various people involved.
+Bakalarz makes it clear that, in order to develop such a project, you need to constantly learn new things to even communicate with various people involved.
 How does she cope with that?
 She says she's learning all the time.
 "It's not like you only learn things by reading a book.
 I get to know new things by talking to people, sharing experiences and stories on what we do.
-Wherever you go, if you have an open mind – if you ask questions like why?, what for?, how does it work? – you'll learn something new.
-There are so many things I wish I knew more about, but I just don't have the time."
+Wherever you go, if you have a mind open towards the world, if you ask questions such as why?, what for?, how [does] it work? you'll be able to learn something new.
+There are so many things I wish I knew more about, but I lack the time…"

-She lights up when she remembers folding origami figures and hauling heaps of drawings home during her childhood.
-"My parents encouraged me to give up art for the sake of science," says Bakalarz.
-"They said they wanted me to have a future, definitely not to become a professional artist," she explains to me (an art historian) and my photographer Oliwia (a fine arts graduate) can't help to giggle bittersweetly.
+She livens up to the memory of folding origami figures and hauling heaps of drawings home during her childhood.
+"My parents suggested that I give up art for the sake of science," says Bakalarz.
+"They wanted me to have a future, definitely not to become a professional artist," she explains, and me (an art historian) and my photographer Oliwia (a fine arts graduate) can't help to giggle bittersweetly.
 "Sometimes I'm angry with myself for not having time to do the things I love.
 But when I'm able to—especially during summer—I pick up the canvas and start to paint."